AlleyCH/AlleyCH.github.io/_posts/2025-06-04-compiler-knowledge.md

   	}
   }
    </pre></code>
-  This is a snippet of the parser and it tries to accept a specific token type, like again that '}'.
-If it's there, it continues parsing, if not it throws a syntax error.
+  This is a snippet of Vala's parser, it tries to accept a specific token type, like again that '}'.
+If '}' is there, it continues parsing.
+Else if not, it throws a syntax error.

 * Then comes semantic analysis, the “meat and logic,” as I like to call it.
-This happens in [valasemanticanalyzer.vala][valasemanticanalyzer.vala], where the compiler checks if things make sense, do the types match?
+This happens in [valasemanticanalyzer.vala][valasemanticanalyzer.vala], where the compiler checks if things make sense.
+Do the types match?
 Are you using the correct number of parameters?

   <pre><code> public bool is_in_constructor () {
 		unowned Symbol? sym = current_symbol;